 To prove wrongful death, the plaintiff must establish the four elements of a tort claim:

-In Maryland, the statute of limitations for a wrongful death claim is 3 years from the date of death.
+In Maryland, the statute of limitations for a wrongful death claim is three years from the date of death.
 Though there are some exceptions to the rule, the general rule is that the survivors must file the lawsuit in Maryland within 3 years.

 It depends.
 There is no standard for the amount of time it takes to settle a wrongful death claim.
 This will depend on various factors.
 When liability (duty, breach, and causation) is already established or is not in question, the only question left for the court or the parties to decide in negotiations is what compensation is reasonable.
 A simpler claim like this will resolve more quickly than one where liability must be proven.